Office of Student Success | Colin Powell School

 Mixner LGBTQ+ Equal Rights Fellowship

 If you identify as LGBTQ+ or an ally AND want to work on LGBTQ+ rights, this is the program for you!
 Our workshops will introduce you to leaders in the equality movement who will share the experiences and strategies that have shaped their careers and achieved gains for us all.
-The fellowship enables you to intern at advocacy organizations such as Equality Now, GMHC, and SAGE.
+The fellowship enables you to intern at advocacy organizations such as Equality NY, GMHC, and SAGE.
 Alternatively, you might increase representation by joining an LGBTQ+ affinity group while interning at a corporation.
 The program is open to all CUNY students, not just those who attend CCNY.

 The fellowship starts in the Fall semester each year.
-Applications will open in January 2024.

 Program Contact